stecadri/drexel-marketplace/README.md

 ## Development server

-Run `ng serve` for a dev server.
+In one terminal, run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Run database

-Run `node src\api.js` to start the
+In another terminal, run `node src\api.js` to start the database